 Worthy of love

-The young girl who had always been told she was “Too much” for everyone else.
-The student who had been called ugly at school.
+The young girl who had always been told she was “Too much” by almost everyone else.
+The student who’s nickname at school was “ugly”.
 The young woman who had always felt like she didn’t fit in and wasn’t ever good enough.
 The woman who had thought she was past her prime.
 It turns out she is worthy of being truly loved and was finally becoming engaged.

 Once I realised he was “for real,” I asked him to do it again so I could remember the moment more clearly.
 It was all a bit of a blur due to the surprise factor and I wanted to cement it in my memory and anchor it to every part of my being.